brosseaualex/Zombrain/Readme.md

 This project was also used to "test" my analytical skill and there was a series of questions asked referring to certain portion of the code and I had to research/analyse the code and find the answers.

 The "complete" test questions can be found in the "Assets/Test.cs" file.

+**This project was originally not developped by myself, it was developped by our teacher